We didn’t talk funny once upon a time

 The gods went out, stayed out all night

-wouldn’t go back to where they came.
+wouldn’t go back from whence they came.

 They’re out carousing now no doubt.